1. Background information

 If this is negative the person has not been infected with Hepatitis C.

-Check not at risk of regular infection e.g. drug using - if so consider regular testing.
+Check not at risk of acquiring infection e.g., drug use or unsafe MSM - if so consider regular testing.

 This means previous infection - now cleared.

-Check the patient is not at risk of regular infection e.g. drug using or MSM population - if so consider regular testing.
+Check the patient is not at risk of acquiring infection e.g., drug using or MSM population - if so consider regular testing.

 This would need to be HCV PCR as the antibody is already positive.